 Through the transformative engagement process, students will integrate prior learning with personal reflection and current theories related to concepts of supervision, management and leadership.
 Application of leadership and management theory, professional ethics and behaviors and the importance of professional relationships is facilitated through clinically-based scenarios.
 Students evaluate administrative structure and service delivery within health facilities, organizations and agencies with respect to occupational therapy's role.
 Students will create and evaluate a set of outcomes related to evidence-based practice, documentation, peer review, reimbursement, service provision and organizational change.

 Integrates occupational therapy into practice through a mentored clinical setting.
 Designed to provide application of clinical knowledge and skills, professional behaviors and relationships, clinical reasoning, and ethical decision making.
-Hands-on learning experiences of the occupational therapy process and providing client-centered care in a supervised settings including consultative process for occupational therapy.
+Hands-on learning experiences of the occupational therapy process and provides client-centered care in a supervised settings including consultative process for occupational therapy.

 Self-advancement occupations of education and work are fully explored along with advanced practice settings including hand therapy, work/industry, neonatal intensive care unit, education, emerging practice, and non-traditional areas of practice.
 Alternative healing practices and advanced skill areas will be the focus of interventions.

 Capstone course designed to integrate theory, knowledge of pathologies and intervention strategies with an understanding of human performance and adaptation.
 The course focuses on students’ abilities to integrate and articulate the role of the occupational therapist in a variety of complex situations and practice settings involving individuals and populations.
 Specific issues in global health care including public policy, access to service, at-risk populations and advocacy are addressed.
 Personal reflection of transformative engagement through leadership, management and professional development are emphasized.

 Topics in Occupational Therapy.